mtamdjo13/Data-Science-Projects-/README.md

 # Data-Science-Projects-
-Repository containing data science projects.
+Repository containing data science projects completed by me for academic and self learning purposes.
+Those are presented through Jupyter Notebooks and datasets (csv files).